 I don’t like to pull rank but I had a Vita Sackville-West obsession a lot earlier than Elaine when the off-beat, sexually-charged Bloomsbury set fascinated the teenage me.
 Mind you male horticulturalists can be a very funny lot in my experience.
 Behind my favourite garden there was certainly an extraordinary character.

-The 20-year-old purchaser of a rocky site on the north-west coast of the Scottish Highlands planted a shelter belt in 1862 and waited two more decades to begin planting.
+The 20-year-old purchaser of a rocky site on the north-west coast of the Scottish Highlands planted a shelter belt in 1862 and waited around three more decades to begin planting.
 Not for young Osgood Mackenzie the lowered Corsa or club nights in Ibiza.
 His appetite for everything Victorian plant hunters could retrieve produced Inverewe Gardens – one of the most amazing gardens in the UK.

 These sub-tropical style gardens include the most northerly planting of rare Wollemi pines, olearia from New Zealand, Tasmanian eucalypts and rhododendrons from China, Nepal and the Indian subcontinent.
 It’s stunning particularly in spring.